ava-ly/ds-projects/README.md

 ***

-### Staying updated with Data Science, Machine Learning and AI.
+### Staying updated with Data Science, Machine Learning and AI

 #### 1. News and Articles
 - [Towards Data Science](https://towardsdatascience.com): Offers daily articles on data science, machine learning, and AI, suitable for beginners to advanced users.